papis/papis/doc/source/default-settings.rst

     A list of keys used by the ``duplicated-keys`` check.
 The check will show an error if the value of these keys is duplicated across multiple documents.

+.. papis-config:: doctor-duplicated-values-keys

+   A list of keys used by the ``duplicated-values`` check.
+The check will show an error if any of the keys listed here have repeated values.
+This can check, e.g., if a file was mistakenly added multiple times or of a tag already exists in the document.

 .. papis-config:: doctor-html-codes-keys

     A list of keys used by the ``html-codes`` check.
 The check will show an error